-The head of a national consumer education and advocacy group states the risk of future premium increases on today’s Long-Term Care Insurance is nil.
-This is good news as more people nowadays are planning for the costs and burdens associated with aging, health and long-term care.
+The head of national consumer education and advocacy group states the risk of future premium increases on today’s Long-Term Care Insurance is nil.
+This is good news as more people nowadays are planning for the costs and burdens associated with aging, health, and long-term care.

-“Policies priced years ago using different assumptions have seen rate increases so consumers today assume they face the same risk,” explains Jesse Slome, director of the AALTCI.
+“Policies priced years ago using different assumptions have seen rate increases so consumers today assume they face the same risk.”
 “That’s simply not the case.”
-The AALTCI just released results of a poll of actuaries across the Long-Term Care Insurance industry.
+The AALTCI just released results of a poll of actuaries across the Long-Term Care Insurance industry.Jesse Slome, director of the AALTCI.

 3. Interest rates.
 Did anyone expect interest rates to drop and stay as low as they have been for as long as they have been?
 The answer is no. The low-interest rates had a tremendous impact on the investment returns actuaries expected.
-Today’s Long-Term Care Insurance is priced considering these extremely low rates.
-As rates go up, pressure on interest rates from a premium standpoint goes down.
-Good for both the policyholder and the insurance company.
+Today’s Long-Term Care Insurance premiums reflect extremely low-interest rates.
+As the interest rates go up, pressure on interest rates from a premium standpoint goes down.
+This is good news for both the policyholder and the insurance company.

 “Most actuaries responding see little or no the risk of needing future rate increases on recently priced policies.”Jesse Slome

-“With several decades of experience and millions of policies sold and hundreds of thousands of claimants, policies priced today can more accurately project important aspects.”
+“With several decades of experience and millions of policies sold and hundreds of thousands of claimants, policies priced today can more accurately project important aspects.”Jesse Slome

 Long-Term Care Insurance specialists have seen the industry grow and change over the decades.

 "Thirty years ago, the only option for protection were nursing home only policies.
-Over time, as the market change and demand of planning increase, policies changed.
+Over time, as the market change and demand for planning increase, policies changed.
 They then provided a continuum of care from your home to assisted living facilities to nursing home care.
-With the expanded benefits the industry did not price the products based on the increased utilization, underwriting, and other actuarial considerations.
+With the expanded benefits, the industry did not price the products based on increased utilization, underwriting, and other actuarial considerations.
 Today's Long-Term Care Insurance remains very affordable, but is priced and designed to be rate stable," said Brent Donarski, a Long-Term Care specialist with 30 years' experience in the industry.

-Donarski, who operates www.myltcspecialist.com, says the industry has become much better in fulfilling the needs of individuals in need of care in the environment and care location they are most comfortable.
+Donarski, who operates www.myLTCspecialist.com, says the industry has become much better in fulfilling the needs of individuals in need of care in the environment and care location they are most comfortable.

-"I have assisted in thousands of claims with the adult children of the policyholder and they have such a relief knowing that their parents planned ahead for their long-term care needs.
+"I have assisted in thousands of claims with the adult children of the policyholder, and they have such a relief knowing that their parents planned ahead for their long-term care needs.
 Yes, the industry has had some challenges along the way, like other industries, but today has never been a better time for people who are interested in protecting their families from the emotional and financial burdens of long-term care.
-The good news is today's Long-Term Care Insurance is priced with more experience and under new rules which make them affordable and rate stable,"Brent Donarski, a Long-Term Care specialist
+The good news is that today's Long-Term Care Insurance is priced with more experience and under new rules that make them affordable and rate stable,"Brent Donarski, a Long-Term Care specialist

-“Rising interest rates and the new regulations mean someone purchasing a new Long-Term Care Insurance policy in 2018 and 2019 faces little if any chance of a future rate increase.
+“Rising interest rates and the new regulations mean someone purchasing a new Long-Term Care Insurance policy in 2018 and 2019 faces little if any chance of a future rate increase."Jesse Slome

 The policy designs available in today’s products also add to the pricing confidence compared to older legacy products.